Antibody Tests For Coronavirus Can Miss The Mark

 Gabrysch says he only tests people when he has other evidence they might have been exposed.
 "If they had an illness that sounds like it could have been coronavirus and they had a positive antibody test, then it's very likely that this is a true positive, that they indeed had COVID-19," he says.

-The test he's using, produced by Guangzhou Wondfo Biotech in China, boasts a specificity of 99%, which means it only falsely says a blood sample contains antibodies against the coronavirus when it doesn't 1% of the time.
+The test he's using, produced by Guangzhou Wondfo Biotech in China, boasts a specificity of 99%, which means it only falsely says a blood sample contains antibodies against the coronavirus 1% of the time.
 But despite that impressive statistic, a test like that is not 99% correct, and in fact in some circumstances could be much worse.

 Testing Glossary